viewmaster111/SpeedTest-1/README.md

-#Version 1.1 of the Windows Client, Plans for a Mac Client.
+#Version 1.1 of the Windows Client, Plans for a Mac Client.  *Coming soon*

  - Add Icons to the buttons.
  - Make the UI more advance.